 Looking for a Beholder Miniature?

-There are some great custom miniature painters out there, especially on Etsy (and by no means just for D&D miniatures, either).
-Here are just a couple of good examples.
+There are some great custom miniature painters out there, especially on eBay, Etsy, and Amazon (and by no means just for D&D miniatures, either).

 Creative Miniature Co.